2022 Cast & Guilds

 The Artisan’s Hall breathes life into the past by exploring the foodways and crafts of the 16th century.
 Because the renaissance wasn’t only a time of artists and playwrights, soldiers, queens, and popes, it was a groundswell of normal, ordinary people advancing their lot generation by generation through the sweat of their own brows and the callouses of their own hands.

-We are the Nimble Needle “fiber arts demonstrators” of Merriwick.
-We portray members of the working class and teach and demonstrate to the public about working wool, embroidery, spinning, lucets, and clothing construction for the time period of 1570 – and anything to do with fiber arts and period clothing.
+Fiber Arts of Merriwick portray members of the working class and teach and demonstrates to the public about working wool, embroidery, spinning, lucets, and clothing construction for the time period of 1570 – and anything to do with fiber arts and period clothing.

 In Renaissance Europe there’s always a war going on somewhere.
 Hawkwood’s Troope makes that war their business.
 Demonstrating advanced historical fighting techniques in several styles and offering the chance to learn how to swing your sword like a mercenary!
 An ongoing project combining resources from several Oregon and Washington schools of Historical European Martial Arts (HEMA) to educate the public about the realities of warfare in the middle ages and renaissance and how much fun historical martial arts can be!
 But watch out, you may just be recruited into the Troope!

 Come join these world travelers for the daily Tavern Trivia!
 Or borrow from a large lending library of single and multi-player historical games and puzzles to enjoy with your pint!
 (21+only)